 The George C. Rogers Jr. Award is presented annually by the South Carolina Historical Society to the author of the best book of South Carolina history published during the previous year.
-Finalists for the award are selected by the editor and Editorial Board of the South Carolina Historical Magazine, the Historical Society’s peer-reviewed journal, and the winner is determined by a panel of independent judges.
+Finalists for the award are selected by the editor and Editorial Board of the South Carolina Historical Magazine, and the winner is determined by a panel of independent judges.

 The award is named in memory of George C. Rogers Jr. (1922-1997), longtime professor of history at the University of South Carolina, who was widely regarded as “the dean of South Carolina historians.”
 Rogers served the Historical Society in various capacities through the years, including editor of the South Carolina Historical Magazine from 1964 to 1970 and president of the society from 1978 to 1980.

 Newspaper Wars: Civil Rights and White Resistance in South Carolina, 1935–1965, by Sid Bedingfield (University of Illinois Press)

 From Revolution to Reunion: The Reintegration of the South Carolina Loyalists, by Rebecca Brannon (University of South Carolina Press)

 Carolina in Crisis: Cherokees, Colonists, and Slaves in the American Southeast, 1756–1763, by Daniel J. Tortora (University of North Carolina Press)

 Stinking Stones and Rocks of Gold: Phosphate, Fertilizer, and Industrialization in Postbellum South Carolina, by Shepherd W. McKinley (University Press of Florida)

 The Charleston Orphan House: Children’s Lives in the First Public Orphanage in America, by John E. Murray (University of Chicago Press)